UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 * Fig 11.
 Realistic photo being converted to monet styled painting.
 Original image on right and generated image on left.

 #### Dicsussion
 With this GAN architecture, it is able to perform better than other GAN architectures primarily because the cycle consistency loss keeps the model stable.
 The model has to be able to return back to the original image when ran through the other network, so with this it keeps the mappings consistent with each other.
+It should also be noted that when the models were trained without GAN + forward cycle loss or GAN + backward cycle loss it resulted in training instability and mode collapse, primarily for the removed direction, ensued.

+The pretrained models are trained with $\lambda = 10$ for the cycle-consistency loss.
+The batch sized used is 1 and the learning rate is 0.0002 for the first 100 epochs and linearly decreases rate to zero over the next 100 epochs.

 However, there are also images that do not work well with the models.
 If the image needs to be changed drastically or the images are far to different from the training data provided then the results aren't as great.
+For example, on the task of dog→cat transfiguration, the learned translation degenerates into making minimal changes to the input.
+According to Zhu et al., the failure could be caused by the generator architecture which are designed for more appearance changes rather than geometric transformations.
+Another factor would be the training data used, for example, using wild horse and zebra images for training so an image containing a human riding a horse would skew the results.

 ![fails](/assets/images/team14/fail-images.png)
 * Fig 12.
 Table of images that failed the image translation.
 (Image source: [7])